emilgerz/react-apps/README.md

 ### Explanation

 Famous mini-game to find out what 6-letters word was hidden <br/>
-**useReducer & useEffect hooks, correct addEventListener on keyboard, UI colorization based on game logics, SCSS/Sass**
+**useReducer & useEffect hooks, correct addEventListener on keyboard, UI colorization based on game logics, PropTypes, SCSS/Sass**

 ### How it works

 Wordle - its a mini-game.
 You have to find out hidden word.
-Originaly, hidden word updates once in a 24 hours – but in my game it never changes.
-No worries – word is too easy to find it.
+Originaly, hidden word updates once in a 24 hours – but in my game it changes after game end`s.
 You have 6 tries to find him, every try will give you clue on strokes and keyboard – green background means you caught correct letter in his original place, yellow background means that this letter includes in hidden word, but not in exactly that place, grey background means that this letter is not correct and not includes in hidden word.

 ---